sevilzeynali/crawling-amazon/README.md

 # parse-amazon-reviews-and-stars: browsing amazon to get product reviews and stars

 parse-amazon-reviews-and-stars is a  python program for crawling amazon french site to get product reviews and stars .
-This dataset can be used to train a sentiment analyser with a deep learning tool like [fasttext](https://fasttext.cc/).
+This dataset can be used to train a sentiment analyser with deep learning tools like [fasttext](https://fasttext.cc/).

 ## Getting asins
 You need to have a file of asins of products that you want to get the reviews about.
 This can be found in amazon site.